 Understandably, it’s important to consider flood damage.
 Nobody wants an overflowing pool entering the house, and a pool’s water levels can rise quickly during heavy rainfall.
 So, how can you avoid flooding without leaving your pool weak to hydrostatic pressure?

 Lower your pool’s water level by about two feet.
 The remaining water will still be heavy enough to keep your pool’s foundation in place—but it’ll be low enough to leave room for plenty of rain.
-This step is vital when preparing a pool for a storm.
+This step is vital when preparing a pool for a storm or hurricane.
 If you skip it, you might face costly damages.

 Handling the Chlorine